jbaldwin/libcoro/README.md

     {
         // Start by creating a tcp server, we'll do this before putting it into the scheduler so
         // it is immediately available for the client to connect since this will create a socket,
-        // bind the socket and start listening on that socket.
-See tcp::server for more details on
+        // bind the socket and start listening on that socket. coro::net::tcp::server server{scheduler, {"127.0.0.1", 8080}};
-        // how to specify the local address and port to bind to as well as enabling SSL/TLS. coro::net::tcp::server server{scheduler};

         // Now schedule this task onto the scheduler. co_await scheduler->schedule();